Shaurya-singh21/Bare-Metal-CLI-with-Real-Time-Interrupt-Driven-I-O/README.md

-# STM32-F446-Register-Kernel: Pure Bare-Metal Firmware CLI
+# Bare-Metal UART CLI with Real-Time Interrupt-Driven I/O4

 This project implements a high-performance, **zero-abstraction** Command Line Interface (CLI) for the STM32F446RE (ARM Cortex-M4).
 While my previous project (image_624f13.png) utilized the ST HAL library for rapid prototyping, this kernel was built entirely using **Direct Register Manipulation** to achieve deterministic interrupt latency and a minimal binary footprint.